-Emmy-award winning journalist and Miami native Christina Boomer Vazquez joined Local 10 as a general assignment reporter in 2011.
+Emmy Award-winning investigative reporter and Miami native Christina Boomer Vazquez joined Local 10 News as a general assignment reporter in 2011.

 Christina was Local 10's court reporter for the George Zimmerman Trial, one of just a handful of journalists to have a seat inside the courtroom.
 Christina delivered up to four broadcast stories a day, while live tweeting the proceedings and generating exclusive digital content and analysis for Local10.com and social media platforms.

-Christina travelled to the Bahamas to cover The Royal Bahamian Defense Force’s rescue of Haitian migrants.
-She has also journeyed to Singapore to officer viewers an up close look at the business model the Malaysian-based company Genting plans to bring to Downtown Miami.
-While there she investigated the impact destination resort casinos have had on the island-state.
+Christina traveled to the Bahamas to cover the Royal Bahamian Defense Force's rescue of Haitian migrants.
+She has also journeyed to Singapore to officer viewers an up close look at the business model the Malaysian-based company Genting plans to bring to downtown Miami.
+While there, she investigated the impact destination resort casinos have had on the island state.

 In 2014, Christina documented the impact of Genting's operations on the small Bahamian island of Bimini, located just 50 miles east of Miami.